humgate/n-springboot-authorization/README.md

 Springboot application implementing the simplest authorization service and demonstrating handling of different exceptions thrown in controller using @ExceptionHandler annotated methods.
+Java version set to 8 to allow using application jar in Docker container based on openjdk:8-jdk-alpine.
+Dockerfile in project root describes docker image building. docker-compose.yml describes docker compose manifest.

 Three test users hardcoded in UserRepository for testing: